 - How to file a PFL Claim by Mail

 To order a paper DE 2501F, visit Online Forms and Publications.

 Important Information About the Start of Your Claim

 The first day you are unable to work due to your family leave is the day or date your claim can begin.
 You will need to include that date when you submit your claim.

-Your claim cannot be submitted any earlier than the ninth day from the date your family leave begins and must be submitted no later than 49 days after the first date of your family leave, or the claim is considered to be late and you may lose benefits.
+Submit your claim no earlier than the first day your family leave begins, but no later than 41 days after your family leave begins, or your claim is considered to be a late claim and you may lose benefits.

 3. Attach Additional Documents